 Fig. 5: Microgromia haeckeliana.
 An empty shell with a clearly visible septum (SE.
 NE = neck.
 Obj.
 100 X.

 Fig. 6: Microgromia haeckeliana.
 L = 16 µm.
 A shell with two specimens (two nuclei) after cell division.
 Obj.
 100 X.

 Fig. 7: Microgromia haeckeliana.
 L = 12 µm.
-Two specimens with different levels of coloration by iron precipitations.
+Two specimens with different degrees of coloration by iron precipitations.
 Obj.
 100 X.

 Fig. 8: Microgromia haeckeliana.
 L = 14 µm.
-A specimen what is strongly covered with iron precipitations.
+A specimen what is strongly covered by iron precipitations.
 Obj.
 100 X.